Greek dishes from the Old World, but with a modern American twist.

 The pitas will predominately be used to build gyros, according to the owners.

-And gyro is pronounced without a hard “g” in the Greek language, reminds Rea Leunes and Anna Pisani, who are two longtime friends opening this venture together — along with their families.
+And gyro is pronounced without a hard “g” in the Greek language, reminds Rea Leunes who is opening this venture with her family.

-Rea, a Lindenhurst resident for 20-plus years, owns C’est La Vie, a women’s fashion boutique a few doors down, while Anna lives next door, in West Babylon.
+Rea, a Lindenhurst resident for 20-plus years, owns C’est La Vie, a women’s fashion boutique a few doors down.

-After years of contemplating opening a business together, Rea’s son, Dean, sparked this idea.
+After enjoying operating a buisness in the village, Rea’s son, Dean, sparked this idea.